julsraemy/prezi/md/cihn24-loud-catalyst-convergence.md

 # Linked Art

-Linked Art est une communauté et un groupe de travail du CIDOC (_ICOM International Committee for Documentation_) qui coopère à la définition d'un profil d'application de métadonnées pour la description du patrimoine culturel, ainsi que des moyens techniques permettant d'interagir aisément avec ce profil (l'API).
+Linked Art is a community and a CIDOC (_ICOM International Committee for Documentation_) Working Group collaborating to define a metadata application profile for describing cultural heritage, and the technical means for conveniently interacting with it (the API).

 https://linked.art